Satisfactory Academic Progress

 Physician Assistant Program students should refer to the Barry University Graduate Catalog and their Didactic Year Manual for Standards of Academic Progress.

-Pace component: (maximum time frame and completion ratio)
+Quantitative Component: (maximum time frame and completion ratio)

 Students must complete their education program within a maximum time frame (measured by attempted credit hours) and must earn (receive a passing grade) a minimum percentage of all attempted credit hours.
-The time frame for undergraduate students cannot exceed 150% of the published length of the academic program.
+The time frame cannot exceed 150% of the published length of the academic program.
 The published length of the academic program is the minimum number of credit hours required to earn a degree.

 Understanding Satisfactory Progress